timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 Type.GetType for version 3: MyLibrary.DemoClass
 ```

-## nUnit
+## NUnit

-You might think you'll make sure your assembly/resolving code works by writing unit tests for it. éet's look at the output when we run the code in an nUnit test:
+You might think you'll ensure your assembly/resolving code works by writing unit tests.
+Let's look at the output when we run the code in an NUnit test:

 ```
 [Test]